oleg-shilo/cs-script/src/cscs/package_readme.md

     - Scripts can be executed on Windows, Linux and MacOS (.NET5 needs to be present).
     - Full integration with Windows, Visual Studio, VSCode, Notepad++ (CS-Script plugin for Notepad++ brings true IntelliSense to the 'peoples editor'), Sublime Text 3

 Note, when upgrading or uninstalling CS-Script CLI .NET tool you may need to ensure that you stop any running instances of the script engine.
-You can do that by executing this simple command: `css -servers:stop`.
+You can do that by executing this simple command: `css -servers:stop` (or even simpler: `css -kill`).